PlacidaRebello/IssuetTracker/README.md

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
 * [JQuery](https://jquery.com)
 * Visual Studio 2019
+* Dot Net Core 3.1
-* Asp Net Core,Asp Net Standard
+* Dot Net Standard 2.1
 * AutoMapper
 * Fluent Validation
 * Swagger